Key Privacy Terms

 - be sure your healthcare provider explains whom they will be sharing your information with in order to both provide treatment and receive payment.
 You will be asked to sign a consent form to confirm that you understand the process.

-If you have any concerns about your PII, contact the Privacy Officer for the insurance company you deal with or the Chief Privacy Officer at HCAIP at email@example.com or by fax at 416-664-3121
+If you have any concerns about your PI, contact the Privacy Officer for the insurance company you deal with or the Chief Privacy Officer at HCAIP at firstname.lastname@example.org or by fax at 416-664-3121

 Why am I receiving HCAI emails?